is the 2010 book by John Heilemann and Mark Halperin that documents the 2008 race between Barack Obama

 - The Ingenue / Naive New Comer: Palin (and Obama, although he's not the focus of the film).

 - Implausible Deniability: When Steve comments that Todd Palin was a member of the Alaskan Independence Party for seven years, Sarah responds that he checked the wrong box, because people can hold the completely wrong party registration for multiple years.
+Which has still happened, even if it is incredibly unlikely.

 - Irony: McCain criticizes Obama for his lack of experience and "star power", but his team goes with Palin despite her (relative) lack of political experience because she's charismatic and gun-toting.
 (And anti-abortion.)
 And milfy.